beatricepedretti/USS_ENTERPRISE/README.md

   <li>Stop</li>
   <li>Step angle, three possibilities</li>
 </ul>
-and in a space that at the end of the acquisition will be filled with the reconstructed image.
+and in a space that, at the end of the acquisition, will be filled with the reconstructed image.

 <h3>UART communication settings</h3>